trizen/raku-rosettacode/programming_tasks/I/Input_loop.md

 # [Input loop][1]

-In Perl 6, filehandles etc. provide the `.lines` and `.words` methods which return lazy lists, and can thus they be iterated using a `for` loop...
+In Raku, filehandles etc. provide the `.lines` and `.words` methods which return lazy lists, and can thus they be iterated using a `for` loop...